mjal/scrutin/README.md

 	- [x] Ballot filling.
 From voter
 - [ ] Running a main public pod
 - [ ] Merging divergent transactions logs
 	Note: the signed events do not include a `previous` field like in SecureScuttleButt.
-Making merging possible (maybe using Lamport Clock)
+Making merging easier (maybe using Lamport Clock)

 ##### UI/UX